dingtao-shen/AGEFEM-for-Phonon-BTE/README.md

 # AGEFEM-for-Phonon-BTE

 ## Introduction
-This is the repository for the implementation of numerical tests in the work "Accurate-Geometry-Embodied Finite Element Method for Phonon Boltzmann Transport Equation".
+- This is the repository for the implementation of numerical test in the work "Accurate-Geometry-Embodied Finite Element Method for Phonon Boltzmann Transport Equation".
+- This project is still in iteration.

 ## Structure